 Welcome to Oregon Musician Mark Nelson’s Web Home!

-“Every once in a while a musician comes along who can make an instrument speak in tongues.” – Desert News, Salt Lake City
+“Every once in a while a musician comes along who can make an instrument speak in tongues.” – Deseret News, Salt Lake City

 Mark Nelson’s mastery of the Appalachian dulcimer, `ukulele and guitar wows audiences from coast to coast.
 His numerous recordings, books and instructional videos have redefined what these instruments are capable of – in his hands, they become instruments of uncommon expressive power.